shawnlxh/shawnlxh.github.io/_pages/about.md

 ---

 This is Xiaohan Li.
 I am a Senior Data Scientist at Walmart Global Tech.
-I got my Ph.D. from the University of Illinois at Chicago, under the supervision of [Prof. Philip S. Yu](https://www.cs.uic.edu/PSYu/).
+I got my Ph.D. in Computer Science from the University of Illinois at Chicago (UIC), under the supervision of [Prof. Philip S. Yu](https://www.cs.uic.edu/PSYu/).

 My research interests are data mining and machine learning.
-Now I am working on deep learning applications in recommender system.
+Now I am working on deep learning applications in recommender systems.

 ---